DominicABrooks/LoopQA/README.md

 This repository contains a Playwright-driven test suite designed to validate functionalities for a demo application, following a data-driven approach to minimize code duplication and improve scalability.

 ## **Test Cases**
+# Test Cases for LoopQA Demo App

+### Test Case 1
+**Description:**
-1. **Login to Demo App**
+1. Login to the Demo App.
-   - Navigate to the "Web Application" tab.
+2. Navigate to the "Web Application" tab.
-   - Verify "Implement user authentication" in the "To Do" column with tags "Feature" and "High Priority."
+3. Verify "Implement user authentication" is in the "To Do" column.
+4. Confirm tags: "Feature" and "High Priority."

+### Test Case 2
+**Description:**
-2. **Login to Demo App**
+1. Login to the Demo App.
-   - Navigate to the "Web Application" tab.
+2. Navigate to the "Web Application" tab.
-   - Verify "Fix navigation bug" in the "To Do" column with the tag "Bug."
+3. Verify "Fix navigation bug" is in the "To Do" column.
+4. Confirm tags: "Bug."

+### Test Case 3
+**Description:**
-3. **Login to Demo App**
+1. Login to the Demo App.
-   - Navigate to the "Web Application" tab.
+2. Navigate to the "Web Application" tab.
-   - Verify "Design system updates" in the "In Progress" column with the tag "Design."
+3. Verify "Design system updates" is in the "In Progress" column.
+4. Confirm tags: "Design."

+### Test Case 4
+**Description:**
-4. **Login to Demo App**
+1. Login to the Demo App.
-   - Navigate to the "Mobile Application" tab.
+2. Navigate to the "Mobile Application" tab.
-   - Verify "Push notification system" in the "To Do" column with the tag "Feature."
+3. Verify "Push notification system" is in the "To Do" column.
+4. Confirm tags: "Feature."

+### Test Case 5
+**Description:**
-5. **Login to Demo App**
+1. Login to the Demo App.
-   - Navigate to the "Mobile Application" tab.
+2. Navigate to the "Mobile Application" tab.
-   - Verify "Offline mode" in the "In Progress" column with tags "Feature" and "High Priority."
+3. Verify "Offline mode" is in the "In Progress" column.
+4. Confirm tags: "Feature" and "High Priority."

+### Test Case 6
+**Description:**
-6. **Login to Demo App**
+1. Login to the Demo App.
-   - Navigate to the "Mobile Application" tab.
+2. Navigate to the "Mobile Application" tab.
-   - Verify "App icon design" in the "Done" column with the tag "Design."
+3. Verify "App icon design" is in the "Done" column.
+4. Confirm tags: "Design."